 WHO WE ARE

-Marlene has been responsible for the inception of two performing arts schools and is on faculty at the Orange County High School of the Arts (OCSA) where she has designed and implemented UC approved A-G subject college level curriculum.
+Marlene has been responsible for the inception of two performing arts schools and is on faculty at the Orange County High School of the Arts (OCSA) where she has designed and implemented UC approved A-G subject college level curriculum, incorporating The Hall Method.
+She was also assistant to Salwa Rizkalla (The Festival Ballet Theatre) for 10 years and has over 31 years of teaching/choreography in classical Ballet, Pointe, Pas De Deux, Modern, Jazz, Tap and Musical Theater, in the Orange County Area.

-Her students have received partial to full scholarships to the following professional programs and Universities: Kirov Ballet, Joffrey Ballet, American Ballet Theatre, Princeton Ballet Society, Joffrey Ballet, The Rock School, Kansas City Ballet, Royal London Ballet, Ballet Magnificat, and Broadway Theatre Project.
-Many of her students have gone on to attend The Julliard School, UC Irvine, Fordham University, Cornish University, Cal Arts, Chapman University, NYU, Purchase University, AMDA L.A./NYC, Elon University, Pace University, and UCLA.
+The Hall Method Ensemble members have received partial to full scholarships ($40,000 to over $500,000) to the Kirov Ballet, Joffrey Ballet, American Ballet Theatre, Princeton Ballet Society, The Rock School, Kansas City Ballet, Royal London Ballet, Ballet Magnificent, and Broadway Theatre Project.
+Her students have gone on to attend The Julliard School, The Ailey School at Fordham University, UC Irvine, Cornish University, California Institute of the Arts, Tish NYU, Chapman University, Purchase University, AMDA L.A./NYC, Southern University of Utah, Ohio State university, University of Evansville, Emory University, Pace University, Butler University, University of Southern California, University of California Los Angele, University of The Arts, and Marymount University NYC.

-Her students’ television and film credits include: Walt Disney’s Musical “Geppetto”, NBC’s “So You Think You Can Dance”, Nickelodeon’s “Ned’s Declassified School of Survival Guide”, Warner Brothers “Scooby Doo” commercials and industrials.
+Mrs. Hall’s students’ television and film credits include: Walt Disney’s Musical “Geppetto”, NBC’s “So You Think You Can Dance”, Nickelodeon’s “Ned’s Declassified School of Survival Guide”, WNBA’s Spark Kids, Warner Brothers “Scooby Doo” commercials and industrials.
+In 2021 Mrs. Hall was privileged to sponsor and assist her private student Danielle Silver as she became the OC Register’s Artist of the Year 2022.

-She left her 4 year post as Faculty and then Dance Outreach Coordinator at AMDA College & Conservatory in January 2016 to refocus on her artistic career, beginning with a guest choreographer post with Martz Contemporary Dance Company in Barcelona Spain.
-Kai then went on to tour with Axis Dance Company before returning to Los Angeles to continue her own choreographic and performing work.
+She left her 4 year post as faculty and then Dance Outreach Coordinator at AMDA College & Conservatory in January 2016 to refocus on her artistic career, beginning with a guest choreographer post with Martz Contemporary Dance Company in Barcelona Spain.
+Kai then went on to tour with Axis Dance Company before returning to Los Angeles to continue her own choreographic and performing work including choreographing the 2016 bi+ contingent of the LA Pride Parade featuring the cast of Crazy Ex Girlfriend.

-She signed with Go 2 Talent Agency as a dance artist, and became the Resident Choreographer for Theatre Dybbuk.
-In 2017 Kai was selected as a Arts Omi International Arts Center Choreographic Resident, produced the 2nd evening of her own choreography and showed work in the Black Choreographer’s Festival in San Francisco.
+Back in LA she signed with Go 2 Talent Agency as a dance artist.
+She has choreographed and done movement direction for a number of music videos and became the Resident Choreographer for Theatre Dybbuk.
+In 2017 Kai was selected as an Arts Omi International Arts Center Choreographic Resident, and showed work in the Black Choreographer’s Festival in San Francisco.

 DAVID W. KRUSE, MD